 4 Reasons Why you're not Getting Fitness Results

-Your Exercising Regularly but not seeing Results
+Exercising Regularly but see no Results

 Why am I not losing Weight?

 There are some people who just want to lose a few pounds for their vacation on the beach in the summer time or have some type of special event coming up such as a wedding or reunion and want to look there absolute best.
 Then they're some that are just tired of being overweight, but whatever the reasoning is behind your desire to exercise, a lot of people do not see the results they envisioned and quickly get discouraged and stop.
 I've even heard people say that different forms of exercising like insanity and cross fit were just a scam to get money.
 This couldn't be further from the truth.
 The first thing you need to understand when beginning any type of exercise/routine is, no one's body is going to be exactly like yours, not even if you have twin.
 Some people can walk into a gym and play "follow the leader", meaning they can pick a work out routine from this years top body builder or the hottest new trend/personal trainer from a muscle and fitness magazine and start to see good results immediately.
 Then of course there are those individuals that have gotten the short end of the genetic stick and have to try to defy the laws of physics, just to lose a pound.
 The second thing you need to understand is that you must learn and know your own body.
 Knowing your body type and understanding how your body works and responds to different forms of training and dieting is imperative to achieve your desired fitness goals.

 Calories should gradually be cut, drastic changes are never good